AI Agents on monday.com

 What are monday agents?

 Unlike rule-based automations, agents can analyze information, apply judgment based on your defined priorities, and take the next best action, all within the boundaries you set.
+Agents operate within your permissions and guardrails, so you stay in control of what they do, where they act, and how they communicate.

 monday agents include: